MarceloDamian/collaboration-workflow-activity/instructions.md

-5. __[ALTERNATIVE INSTRUCTION]__ Instead of doing steps 7 through 14 below, you can
+5. __[ALTERNATIVE INSTRUCTION]__ Instead of doing steps 7 through 15 below, you can
-run the script in this repository named `make_simulating_team_repo.sh`, which will create all new files created and committed in those instructions and then push the new work to the GitHub repository, so that you can continue from step 15.
+run the script in this repository named `make_simulating_team_repo.sh`, which will create all of the files created, staged, and committed in those instructions and then push the new work to the GitHub repository, so that you can continue from step 15.
+It requires two arguments: a name for a second repository that it will create, and the URL of the GitHub repository that you created in Step 2 above.

-   If you choose to do this, you must make this script executable, and make sure that you switched back to the `demo` directory before you run it.
+   If you choose to do this, this script must be executable, __and you must make sure that you switched back into the `demo` directory before you run it.__

-    Currently the lines that push the work up are commented out; uncomment them before running the script.
+   In short,  you enter the following command when your current directory is `demo`:

+    ```bash
+     $ make_simulating_team_repo.sh  <temp-repo-name> <remote-repo-name>
+    ```

 5. Return to the repository on GitHub and refresh the page if you do not see the repository files automatically.